 There’s a moment in the Super Metroid finale, somewhere in between being brain-blasted by a creature that looks like it escaped from Attack on Titan and being saved by a flying alien parasite, that the whole nature of the battle is suddenly revealed to be entirely scripted.
 The idea of scripted battles, an idea that was still incredibly new back in the 16-bit era of the SNES, made for something of a rarity in the mid-’90s.

 Strangely, director Yoshio Sakamoto not only chose to include a scripted battle sequence in Super Metroid, the third entry in one of Nintendo’s biggest franchises, he actually made it the focal point of the entire finale.
 Stranger still, it worked.
-Fast forward 20 years and SM‘s final battle remains the most memorable and iconic moment in the history of the Metroid series, and it isn’t hard to see why.
+Fast forward over 24 years and Super Metroid‘s final boss battle remains the most memorable and iconic moment in the history of the Metroid series, and it isn’t hard to see why.

 The first bit of the battle goes by in a blink, with the player simply blasting away at Mother Brain using missiles and super missiles, but after the life support machine for this massive wad of grey matter is decimated, the battle takes a pretty dramatic left turn.
 Out of nowhere the shattered and broken brain rears up onto a giant cybernetic body, Mother Brain rattles out a terrifying screech, the music takes on a note of inevitable cataclysm, and the real fight begins.
 Except…not really.